The Trump campaign embraces Jan. 6 rioters with money and pardon promises

 Trump's support for the "J6 community," as its backers call it, has won him praise with pro-Trump members of Congress, right-wing media and some alleged rioters themselves.

 In August 2023, Trump hosted an event to support Jan.
-6 defendants at his golf club in Bedminster, N.J.
+6 defendants at his golf club in Bedminster, New Jersey.

 "He is the only person running for the presidency that cares about Jan.
 6," said Cynthia Hughes, the leader of the nonprofit Patriot Freedom Project.
 Though federal law "absolutely" prohibits tax-exempt charities from endorsing candidates for public office, Hughes encouraged people at the event to vote for Trump.

-Hughes started the group after a longtime family friend - a former Army Reservist named Timothy Hale-Cusanelli who is known for making extreme racist and antisemitic comments and once going to work with a "Hitler mustache" - was arrested and ultimately convicted for breaching the Capitol, obstructing Congress and disorderly conduct.
+Hughes started the group after a longtime family friend — a former Army reservist named Timothy Hale-Cusanelli who is known for making extreme racist and antisemitic comments and once going to work with a "Hitler mustache," according to federal prosecutors — was arrested and ultimately convicted for breaching the Capitol, obstructing Congress and disorderly conduct.
 The nonprofit group raises money to support Jan.
 6 defendants, and its leaders say they have met with Trump several times.
 In 2022, Trump even featured Hughes at a campaign rally.
 The group did not respond to NPR's request for comment.

-On a street outside the Washington, D.C. jail, where some Jan.
-6 defendants are held pending trial, a small group of activists have held a nightly vigil led by the mother of Ashli Babbitt, who was shot and killed trying to breach a barricaded door during the Capitol riot.
+On a street outside the Washington, D.C., jail, where some Jan.
+6 defendants are held pending trial, a small group of activists has held a nightly vigil led by the mother of Ashli Babbitt, who was shot and killed while trying to breach a barricaded door during the Capitol riot.
 Each night, activists take calls from Jan.
 6 defendants in jail and then amplify them on a loudspeaker.

 On one recent evening, activists led a call-and-response "roll call" of detained Jan.
 6 defendants.
 The group replied "hero" after each name.